tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/bash-scripting.md

 Like many shells, bash has an `alias` mechanism that can reproduce this limited example even more concisely, but functions are more general and more powerful.
 Forget aliases and use functions.

-## Output Redirection, streams & pipes
+## Output Redirection, Streams & Pipes

 - Every process has at least three standard communication channels (streams) available to it:
   - `0: STDIN` (said standard input or standard in)